comob-project/snn-sound-localization/paper/sections/discussion.md

 ## Conclusions

 This paper does not present a scientific breakthrough.
-However, it does demonstrate the feasibility of open research projects: which bring together large number of participants across countries and career stages to work together collaboratively on scientific projects.
+However, it does demonstrate the feasibility of open research projects which bring together large number of participants across countries and career stages to work together collaboratively on scientific projects.
 Moreover, several follow-up research projects are planned based on pilot data from our work, and we plan to launch a second COMOB project soon.